IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 - First settled by ppl fleeing the fray, empire, plague - legends that they were led by migrating birds to the columns
 	- Height generally protects from incursions of the fray, with a few prominent exceptions (what killed Bluemoon’s dad)
-- Modern religious belief says that all the birds living on the columns are collectively their god (collective whole seen as mouthpiece of a force)
+- Modern religious belief says that all the birds living on the columns are collectively their god
 - Reservoirs pull seawater up into the glass columns; clerics use purify drink to create aquifers
 	- they don't run at night bc no one is working the fountains
 - big sport - bird fighter kites